-In this example, the outer namespace is mapped to /hotels/ and the nested rooms namespace is mapped to /hotels/:hotel-id/rooms ... in other words, whenever we access a room, we are also providing the hotel's id in the URI.
+In this example, the outer namespace is mapped to /hotels and the nested rooms namespace is mapped to /hotels/:hotel-id/rooms ... in other words, whenever we access a specific room, we must also provide the hotel's id in the URI.